-Nissan’s directors say governance reforms to bring job cuts
+Nissan directors say governance reforms will bring job cuts

-YOKOHAMA, Japan (AP) — The newly tapped executives to strengthen corporate governance at Nissan promised to turn the Japanese automaker’s ailing business around but said Wednesday that extensive job cuts are coming, designed to drive a recovery.
+YOKOHAMA, Japan (AP) — The newly tapped executives to strengthen corporate governance at Nissan promised to turn the Japanese automaker’s ailing business around but said Wednesday that extensive job cuts designed to drive a recovery are also coming.

 Nissan’s brand image has been battered by the financial wrongdoing scandal of former Chairman Carlos Ghosn, who is awaiting trial in Japan.